lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/ComponentBasics.md

 There are more actions and customization that the tappableView can handle, including doubleTap, longPress, contextMenu, dropping.
 See ``TappableView`` for more details.

-> Tip: For more complex actions and customization, like gestures, context menu, drag and drop, etc...
+> Tip: For more advanced customization, like gestures, context menu, drag and drop, etc...
 We recommend creating a custom view to handle them.
 This allow it to be more flexible and reusable.